-The objective of this project is to provide the Office of the Secretary of Defense, military services (Air Force, Army, Navy), and other United States Government (USG) locations a process or strategy to gain facility authorization for the implementation of cold spray operations.
-Facility authorization may include approvals from facility Environment, Safety and Occupational Health staff, onsite and local fire departments, and/or other authorities.
-Best practices and lessons learned are being documented throughout the period of performance to assist other facilities in gaining authorization for cold spray technology use.
+The objective of this project was to provide the Office of the Secretary of Defense (OSD), all individual Services (Air Force, Army, Navy), and other United States Government (USG) locations with a method for facilities to gain authorization for the implementation of cold spray operations.
+Authorization included facility ESOH staff, onsite and local fire departments, environmental management agencies, and other authorities associated with approving industrial processes at Department of Defense (DoD) facilities.

 The project approach included discussions with operations personnel, engineering authorities, and safety and facilities management personnel, as well as conducting on-site visits.
 The intent of the effort was to assess the safety, facility, and environmental factors associated with cold spray manufacturing operations.
 Examples of these factors included fire hazards, hazardous materials, facility structural requirements, utilities, and environmental safety issues, as well as measures taken to mitigate them.
 Assessments for the implementation of cold spray were conducted at multiple locations and prioritized through collaboration with the Government Technical Project Manager.
 The implementation criteria included consideration of various federal, state, and local regulations.
 The team documented lessons learned to initiate the development of best practices for USG locations to streamline the approval process for cold spray implementation.

 The NCDMM and Telgian team conducted facility and equipment analyses as well as onsite visits and hazard assessments to identify compliance with local, state, and federal regulations and risks associated with implementing cold spray technology into operations at: